bloemj/nonce2vec/README.md

 The specified parameters are the Nonce2Vec defaults and not tuned for small data, as this dataset is much larger even than the English Wikipedia dump used by Herbelot & Baroni (2017).
 The min-count and size parameters can be varied to obtain the different experimental conditions shown in Table 2.

 ### Latin Text Library corpus
 We used the [version of the Latin Text Library provided by the Classical Languages Toolkit in plain-text format](https://github.com/cltk/latin_text_latin_library).
 We tokenized it with Polyglot using the the script [preprocessing/tokeniser_polyglot_latin.py](preprocessing/tokeniser_polyglot_latin.py) and [removed punctuation](preprocessing/alnum_latin.py).
+The resulting text file can be downloaded here: https://uvaauas.figshare.com/ndownloader/files/22300179

 Next, in the same way as for the Wikipedia texts, we generate a gensim Word2Vec skipgram model via:
 ```bash